NEONScience/NEON-Data-Skills/tutorials/lidar/extract-raster-data-R.md

 ## Recommended Reading
 <a href="{{ site.baseurl }}/chm-dsm-dtm-gridded-lidar-data" target="_blank">
 What is a CHM, DSM and DTM?
-About Gridded, Raster LIDAR Data</a>
+About Gridded, Raster lidar Data</a>

 </div>